xbeat/Machine-Learning/README.md

 The bias-variance trade-off is a fundamental concept in machine learning that affects model performance.
 It represents the balance between underfitting and overfitting.
 This slideshow will explore this concept using Python examples and practical applications.

+## 5 Chunking Strategies for Retrieval-Augmented Generation

+Introduction to Chunking Strategies for RAG

+Chunking is a crucial step in Retrieval-Augmented Generation (RAG) systems, where large documents are divided into smaller, manageable pieces.
+This process ensures that text fits the input size of embedding models and enhances the efficiency and accuracy of retrieval.
+Let's explore five common chunking strategies and their implementations.

 ## Advanced Django Custom Manager and ORM Techniques

 Custom Managers in Django